Discovery Garden

 December 2022

-- The NSW Department of Planning and Environment, on behalf of Moir Landscape Architects, presents 100% of the concept plan to Council.
+• Department of Planning, Housing and Infrastructure, on behalf of Moir Landscape Architects, presents 100% of the concept plan to Council.

 July 2022

-- The NSW Department of Planning and Environment, on behalf of Moir Landscape Architects, presents 80% of the concept plan to Council.
+• Department of Planning, Housing and Infrastructure, on behalf of Moir Landscape Architects, presents 80% of the concept plan to Council.

 February 2022

-- The NSW Department of Planning and Environment, on behalf of Moir Landscape Architects, presents 50% of the concept plan to Council utilising the community engagement feedback received.
+• Department of Planning, Housing and Infrastructure, on behalf of Moir Landscape Architects, presents 50% of the concept plan to Council using the community engagement feedback received.

 January 2022

-- Council publishes an online survey on the Botanic Garden website to increase the level of community engagement.
-Council presents the results of the survey to the NSW Department of Planning and Environment and Moir Landscape Architects.
+• Council publishes an online survey on the Botanic Garden website to increase the level of community engagement.
+Council presents the results of the survey to the Department of Planning, Housing and Infrastructure and Moir Landscape Architects.

 December 2021